 - Professional-quality 12.2MP camera powered by AI optimisations

 - Solid app performance and a clean Android interface

 All up, you've got yourself one impressive smartphone that justifies its premium price tag.

-Since most of us don't have a spare $1,000 in our wallets, purchasing a new Google Pixel 2 outright is a lot to ask.
+Since most of us don't have a spare $1,000 in our wallets, purchasing a new Google Pixel phone outright is a lot to ask.
 Paying the handset off in instalments over two years or more is far more palatable, which is why contract phone plans are so popular.
-You can compare these plans for the 64GB models of the Google Pixel 2 and Pixel 2 XL in the table below.
+You can compare these plans for the 64GB models of the Google Pixel 3 and Pixel 3 XL in the table below.
 If you want to fine-tune the results, just click the "Filter Results" button.